rails/rails/guides/source/active_record_multiple_databases.md

 replica for that as well.
 To do this we need to change our `database.yml` from a 2-tier to a 3-tier config.

-If a primary configuration is provided this will be used as the "default" configuration.
-If there is no configuration named "primary" Rails will use the first configuration for an environment.
+If a primary configuration is provided, it will be used as the "default" configuration.
+If there is no configuration named `"primary"`, Rails will use the first configuration as default for each environment.
 The default configurations will use the default Rails filenames.
-For example primary configurations will use `schema.rb` for the schema file whereas all other entries will use `[CONFIGURATION_NAMESPACE]_schema.rb` for the filename.
+For example, primary configurations will use `schema.rb` for the schema file, whereas all the other entries will use `[CONFIGURATION_NAMESPACE]_schema.rb` for the filename.

 ```yaml